 This is the paradox of authenticity.
 Which is authentic?
 Your default mode or the unintuitive response?
 Karma says both, but one choice will perpetuate bad karma and the other will alter it.
 It’s your choice.

 It’s very difficult to move in a direction when you can’t see where you’re going.
 By practicing karma, we remove the cloud of past memories we bring to current situations and act on correct intentions.
 With clarity, you’ll see incredible opportunities and move quickly on the right decisions.

 When your actions are aligned with your soul and not your ego, you’ll see choices and decisions without past emotional baggage.
 When you constantly make choices that elevate your karma — what I call earning karmic points — you’ll do what’s right no matter what and continue to make the best decisions for yourself.

 Even if someone did you wrong, don’t let it affect future decisions because the circumstances may be different.
 Instead, you need to accept the past and move forward so you can see clearly.
 Trust you’ve learned from past experiences and don’t fall for thinking that today’s circumstances are identical to the past ones.
 Trying to apply lessons from the past to present situations prevents us from seeing their differences.
 When you bring up past baggage, your vision will always be tainted.
 Like Nassim Taleb says, don’t be fooled by randomness.

 When you do what’s right as opposed to being attached to your ego’s desires, your path becomes clear.
 You’ll make great choices that will fast forward you to your dream future.
 You won’t waste time in the fog or spend time trying to fix the past.
-Therefore, karma is a highly leveraged way of living because internally your intentions are pure and externally your choices are clear.
+Therefore, karma definition is a highly leveraged way of living because internally your intentions are pure and externally your choices are clear.

 How to Remove Your Ego From Your Karma